 The situation in Tanzania is alarmingly leading to massive human rights abuses and therefore, this meeting is an opportunity to call for the respect and the free, prior and informed consent of the Maasai people for projects on their land, to call for a human-rights-based approach to conservation as recommended by the UN special rapporteurs, and to ensure an effective investigation into the use of force against protesters.

-The event will take place on the 31st May from 7pm to 9pm (Tanzania) / 6 pm to 8pm (CEST).
+The event will take place on 31st May 2023 from 7pm to 9pm (Tanzania) / 6 pm to 8pm (CEST) at the European Parliament (Room 5E1G).
 The languages of the speakers will be Swahili, English and French.
 Interpretation will be available.

 Join the event: https://ep.interactio.eu/3ny5-jp9z-q5le